codio/knowledge/source/instructors/setupcourses/resources/resourcetools/scratch.rst

 Scratch Backpack
 ----------------

-`Scratch Backpack <https://en.scratch-wiki.info/wiki/Backpack>`__ is available allowing users to add sprites or blocks of code to their backpack to use in other scratch files or other projects.
-There is a limit of 30Mb for each individual piece added to the backpack
+The `Scratch Backpack <https://en.scratch-wiki.info/wiki/Backpack>`__ may be used to store sprites or blocks of code and then used in other Scratch files or other projects.
+There is a size limit of 30Mb for each item added to the backpack.

    .. image:: /img/backpack.png
       :alt: Scratch Backpack